Michigan wine: Regions

 As of 2025, Michigan contains five American Viticultural Areas (AVAs), regions whose wines share similar and distinct characteristics: Fennville, Lake Michigan Shore, Leelanau Peninsula, Old Mission Peninsula, and Tip of the Mitt.
 All five regions are located in proximity to Lake Michigan, and almost all of Michigan's wine grapes are grown within 25 miles (40 km) of the lake.
 The lake effect provides a favorable microclimate compared to interior regions of the state.
 The northern wine regions have a 145-day growing season while the southern ones have a 160-day season.

 The Greater Traverse City area, which includes the peninsulas of Leelanau and Old Mission, is one of the primary wine regions of Michigan.
 The soil is sandy, with good drainage, and a lake-dominated climate allows a longer growing season than in most of the U.S. Midwest.
 Fifty-one percent of Michigan's wine grapes, including much of the state's vinifera grapes, are grown in this area.

 The same advantages exist, to a slightly lesser degree, on the eastern shore of Lake Michigan south of Grand Rapids in the Fennville and Lake Michigan Shore regions.
 Forty-five percent of Michigan's wine grapes are grown in this area.

+Michigan’s cool-climate viticulture is subject to winter injury and related grapevine diseases.
+Michigan State University Extension reports that crown gall, caused by Agrobacterium vitis, is a significant disease of grapevines and is more prevalent in cool-climate production regions.
+The disease commonly develops following freeze damage or wounds to vine tissue.
+European Vitis vinifera cultivars are generally more susceptible, while hybrid and native grape varieties tend to show greater tolerance.
+Management strategies focus on prevention, including the use of clean planting material, resistant rootstocks, and practices that reduce vine injury.